Why heritage brand Rimowa thinks you need a $1,000 suitcase

 The problem is, while Rimowa has its fans among the rich and design-obsessed, it doesn’t have the same name recognition as many other heritage luxury brands.
 Last year, it was acquired by the LVMH group, which owns brands like Louis Vuitton, Celine, Fendi, and Christian Dior.
 The company appointed a new CEO, Alexandre Arnault, son of LVMH CEO Bernard Arnault.
 The younger Arnault’s goal seems to be to transform Rimowa from a niche luggage maker into a globally recognized luxury brand.

 And today, it takes a step towards turning this vision into a reality.
-The brand has just unveiled its new visual identity.
+In January, the brand unveiled a new visual identity, and today, it fully rolls it out by incorporating it into its entire brand and product range.
 It has updated its logo and packaging, to provide a cleaner, more modern look.
 And it’s changed its iconic suitcases by updating the wheels, handles, and interiors.
 To the untrained eye, the changes are fairly subtle.
 But Rimowa is leveraging these small, but significant changes to tell a deeper story about the brand’s obsession with design and artisanal craftsmanship.

 This luggage is pricey, running around $1,000 for the classic silver-colored aluminum carry-on and $650 for a polycarbonate version.
 But Rimowa’s fans say the quality of the products is unparalleled.
 The hardshell exterior is solid, protecting your stuff from hard knocks or the elements.
 The wheels offer a smooth ride, making it easier to get through airports.
 All of this, says chief brand officer Hector Muelas, has to do with Rimowa’s unique production process.